AncientGrief/RNGesus/README.md

 | Rare   | 1             |
 | Epic   | 2             |

-[^1]: RnJesus uses byte values for the rarity.
+[^1]: RNGesus uses byte values for the rarity.
 The higher the number, the more rare the item.
 This way you can define up to 256 rarities 😲